Illinois National Guard (ING) Grant Program

 After all applicable ING Grant and IVG benefits have been used for the term(s), then a partial MAP award may be applied to any outstanding eligible tuition and fees.

-The Illinois National Guard (ING) Grant application is available online as an interactive application.
+The Illinois National Guard (ING) Grant application is available online as an interactive application via the Student Portal.
 The online application has many benefits, including program information which is available at your fingertips, online edits which prevent errors, elimination of mailing time, and immediate confirmation that your application has been received at ISAC.

 The complete application must be received by ISAC on or before the deadline date, and an application must be submitted for each academic year in which benefits are to be used.
 The online, interactive application collects all the information needed to determine eligibility.
 Additional documentation (including the Notice of Basic Eligibility [NOBE] which is used to apply for the GI Bill) is not required and, if submitted to ISAC, will not be returned to the applicant.